Carolina Dialogue Across Difference Program (CDADP)

 Level 2.
 Dialogue Circles

 - The second level of the CDADP takes participants through an IGD experience.
-This will involve activities that address social issues and engaging in dialogue about contentious topics.
+This involves activities that address social issues and engagement in dialogue about contentious topics.

 Level 3.
 Facilitator Training

-- Experiencing informed dialogue, guided by a combination of personal experience and supplemental resources
+- Experience informed dialogue, guided by a combination of personal experience and supplemental resources

-- Learning how to address group conflicts through experience
+- Learn how to address group conflicts through dialogic experiences

-- Developing facilitation skills like multipartiality and affirmative inquiry that can be used personally and professionally
+- Develop facilitation skills like multipartiality and affirmative inquiry that can be used personally and professionally

 CDADP is open to all faculty & staff at UNC who want to develop their skills as a facilitator and learn more about IGD.
-Interested in participants with various levels of experience in facilitation who are passionate about engaging in productive conflict and building bridges with people from different backgrounds.
+Looking for participants with various levels of experience in facilitation and who are passionate about engaging in productive conflict and building bridges with people from different backgrounds.

 Responsibilities & Commitments

-Participants will be expected to attend monthly meetings on Fridays from 9:00AM -3:00PM with an optional 8:30AM breakfast.
+Participants will be expected to attend monthly meetings on Thursdays from 9:00AM -3:00PM with an optional 8:30AM coffee & tea break.